darceyferg/BIOL3070-Ferguson/Warm-up-mosquitoes-TEMPLATE.md

 ## **Questions**

-What bird species is acting as WNV amplifying host \# GLM: Generalized Linear Modeling

-Answer: YES.
-Statistically significant association.

-Possible caveats?
-Limitations?

-What bird species family is acting as the best WNV amplifying host in Salt Lake City?
+What bird species is acting as WNV amplifying host?

 ## **Hypothesis**

-If the House finches are acting as important amplifying hosts of WNV in Salt Lake City then we will see more blood meal counts in our mosquito data of House finches because there will be more mosquitos carry the WNV to and from the House finches.
+If the House finches are acting as important amplifying hosts of WNV in Salt Lake City then we will see more blood meal counts in our mosquito data of House finches because there will be more mosquitoes carrying the WNV to and from the House finches.

 ## **Prediction**